Generated Contents Cleanup

 What this page helps you do first

-• Useful for drafting, restructuring, and final checks
+• Useful for Word contents updates and final formatting checks

 Why a weak contents page often means a weak structure